opensearch-project/data-prepper/examples/log-ingestion-k8s/README.md

    | default   | my-nginx |             | http://127.0.0.1:62907 |
    |-----------|----------|-------------|------------------------|
    ```
+   which exposes a random port 62907 in the above example.
-7. You could now curl the URL by
+7. You could now curl the above exposed URL by
    ```
    curl http://127.0.0.1:62907
    ```